16–19 Bursary Fund

 Free College Meals

-You may qualify for Free College Meals or our Meal Card Scheme, which both provide £5 per timetabled day to spend at our food outlets using your Student ID card.
+You may qualify for Free College Meals (FCM) or our Meal Card Scheme, which both provide £5 per timetabled day to spend at our food outlets using your Student ID card.

 Our food outlets offer a £5 Meal Deal daily, with plenty of choice on offer.
 We always try to accommodate common dietary requirements such as gluten-intolerance, vegetarianism, and veganism.